-Assessment 1 [PEC 1] takes place at the end of the first year (includes Periods 1 - 4).
-Assessment 2 [PEC 2} takes place during periods 11, 12, 13 or 14.
-It includes the periods 5/6, 7/8 and the internship for all study routes.
+Assessment 1 [PET 1] takes place at the end of the first year.
+Condition of admission to this assessment is: all four projects of Year 1 are completed.

+Assessment 2 [PET 2] takes place during periods 11, 12, 13 or 14.
+Condition of admission to this assessment is: projects 5/6 and 7/8 and the internship are completed.

-Assessment 3 [PEC 3] takes place during Year 4.
-Condition of admission to this assessment is: minor achieved and entire studyprogramme completed.
+Assessment 3 [PET 3] takes place during Year 4.
+Condition of admission to this assessment is: both minor and PET 2 are achieved and the entire studyprogramme is completed.